HiddenRaven/odin-LandingPage/README.md

 # odin-LandingPage
-Utilize acquired skills to create a basic website.
+Utilize acquired knowledge to create a basic website.